 City of Saint Paul Meal Service

 To address growing food insecurity in Saint Paul due to the COVID-19 pandemic, the City is partnering with Youthprise, Arts-Us, and the Sanneh Foundation to provide free meal service through June 5 to Saint Paul families in need.
-Learn more at stpaul.gov/parks-covid19.
+Learn more at stpaul.gov/free-meals.

 The City of Saint Paul is grateful for all of the community members who have expressed interest in donating personal protective equipment (PPE) to assist the City's response to the COVID-19 pandemic.
 The City is currently accepting donations for some items.
 Donations must be in unopened, original packaging in accordance with approved medical standards.
 Learn more and get involved.